Sing-group-ChBE-UIUC/Shape_driven_assembly/README.md

 - Structure factors are generated first iterating three q vectors, then sorted into absolute q bins.
 "Sq_raw.txt" or "Sq_*" files indicate the raw data, and "Sq_by_bin.txt" or "S_q*_bin" indicates sorted data.

-This data is related to the paper "Local structures of Shape-Defined Bottlebrush Homopolymers in Melts" submitted to Soft Matter (2026.9 current).
-Hope it is published.
-I'll update the DOI later.
+This repository is related to our recent submission "Local structures of Shape-Defined Bottlebrush Homopolymers in Melts" to Soft Matter (2026.9).
+It is really fun work:) I'll update the DOI later once it's published.

   If you find any issues or need further details, contact through my personal email (khs12137@gmail.com)